 This standard applies to walnut kernels from varieties (cultivars) grown from Juglans regia L. intended for direct consumption or for food when intended to be mixed with other products for direct consumption without further processing.
 This standard does not apply to Walnut kernels that are processed by salting, sugaring, flavouring, or roasting or for industrial processing.

-Walnut kernels may be presented in one of the following styles:

-Halves: kernels separated into two more or less equal and intact parts.

-Quarters: kernels separated lengthways into four more or less equal pieces.

-Large pieces: portions of kernels smaller than a “chipped kernel” but larger than a “broken piece”.

-Broken pieces: portions of kernels which can pass through a 8mm sizing screen but not through a 3mm sizing screen

-Large pieces and halves: a mixture of kernels corresponding to the styles large pieces (iii) and halves and of which the proportion of halves may be specified in the marking.

 II.
 Provisions concerning quality

 The purpose of the standard is to define the quality requirements of Walnut kernels at the export-control stage, after preparation and packaging.

-[However, if applied at stages following export, the [legal holder] shall be responsible for observing the requirements of the standard.
-The holder/seller of products not in conformity with this standard may not display such products or offer them for sale, or deliver or market them in any other manner.]
+However, if applied at stages following export, the legal holder shall be responsible for observing the requirements of the standard.
+The legal holder of products not in conformity with this standard may not display such products or offer them for sale, or deliver or market them in any other manner.

 A. Minimum requirements